gulfiliz/gulfiliz.github.io/_posts/2026-04-19-i-owe-myself-happiness.md

 Then, I called my closest friends:

 My friend, N, started crying almost immediately.

-*Life is so unfair, Filiz.
-This is so unfair.*
+*Life is so unfair, Filiz.*
+*This is so unfair.*

-F said, “No, I don’t think it’s anything.
+F said,
+*"No, I don't think it's anything.*
+*I really don't."*

-I really don’t.”
-But his voice, his whole energy on the phone, changed completely.
+But his voice,
+his whole energy on the phone, changed completely.

 I knew him well enough to know he looked it up the moment we hung up.

 M was at work that day.